How Shingles Can Increase Your Risk of Heart Attack and Stroke

 Shingles and heart attack risk factors

 The researchers found that notably, patients with shingles also tended to have more of the general risk factors for heart attack and stroke, such as old age, high blood pressure, diabetes, and high cholesterol—meaning their health status could have made them more susceptible to a shingles outbreak.
-On the other hand, they were less likely to smoke, more likely to exercise, had a lower alcohol intake, and tended to be part of a higher socioeconomic class than the shingles-free people in the study.
-Interestingly, among those who had shingles, risk of having a heart attack or stroke was highest under 40 years of age, when the under-40 crowd is generally at lower risk for heart disease in a general population.
+On the other hand, they also were less likely to smoke, more likely to exercise, had a lower alcohol intake, and tended to be part of a higher socioeconomic class than the shingles-free people in the study.
+Interestingly, among those who had shingles, the risk of having a heart attack or stroke was most pronounced in people under 40 years of age, when typically the under-40 crowd is generally at lower risk for heart disease in the general population.

-Whether you’ve had shingles or not, here are some ways to reduce your risk of heart disease and stroke.
+Whether you’ve had shingles or not, here are some key ways to reduce your risk of heart disease and stroke.